breathe-doc/breathe/documentation/source/class.rst

 ``undoc-members``
    If specified, the undocumented members of the class will be displayed.

+``membergroups``
+  If specified, only the groups in a space-delimited list following this directive will be displayed.

+``members-only``
+  This will allow to show only the members, not the class information.
+Child classes and structs are also not shown.

 If you would like to always specify some combination of ``members``, ``protected-members``, ``private-members`` and ``undoc-members`` then you can